pry/pry/README.markdown

 rdoc and yard formats and will attempt to syntax highlight the documentation appropriately.

-The `ri` functionality is very good however and has an advantage over Pry's system in that it allows documentation lookup for classes as well as methods.
+Nonetheless The `ri` functionality is very good and has an advantage over Pry's system in that it allows documentation lookup for classes as well as methods.
 Pry therefore has good integration with  `ri` through the `ri` command.
-The syntax for the command is exactly as it would be in command-line - and so it is not necessary to quote strings.
+The syntax for the command is exactly as it would be in command-line - so it is not necessary to quote strings.

 In our example we will enter the `Gem` class and view the documentation for the `try_activate` method:

     pry(main)> cd Gem
-    pry(Gem):1> ? try_activate
+    pry(Gem):1> show-doc try_activate

     From: /Users/john/.rvm/rubies/ruby-1.9.2-p180/lib/ruby/site_ruby/1.9.1/rubygems.rb @ line 201:
     Number of lines: 3